Edward Larocque Tinker Visiting Professors

 Eligibility

 Candidates may work in academia or other professions, including, but not limited to, the arts, architecture, business, diplomacy, non-profit and civil society activities, journalism, and law.
-They may be at any stage of her/his professional career (i.e., early, mid, or late).
-However, the candidate should be a distinguished individual in her/his field.
+Candidates may be at any stage of their professional career (i.e., early, mid, or late).
+However, candidates should be distinguished in their fields.

 Application Process